alphagov/inside-government-admin-guide/creating-documents/add-associations.md

 * tag to a speaker for a speech (see below)

 ![Add associations 1](add-associations-1.png)

-### Choose other associations to use
+### Add more associations

-Use associations sparingly.
+Use associations purposefully but sparingly.
 On policies or topics, for example, 1 is best and any more than 3 is too many.

 #### Associations for publications and consultations